jh3nd3rs0n/jargyle/README.md

 Host name resolution through SOCKS5 server chaining OCCURS ONLY...

--   ...under the CONNECT command when the server-facing socket makes an extemporaneous internal outbound connection.
+-   ...under the CONNECT command when the server-facing socket makes an extemporaneous outbound connection.
 Preparation is omitted for the server-facing socket.
 Such preparation includes applying the specified socket settings for the server-facing socket, resolving the target host name before connecting, and setting the specified timeout in milliseconds on waiting for the server-facing socket to connect.
 When the server-facing socket is SOCKS5-enabled, the target host name is resolved by the other SOCKS5 server.

 Host name resolution through SOCKS5 server chaining DOES NOT OCCUR...

--   ...under the CONNECT command when the server-facing socket makes a prepared internal outbound connection.
+-   ...under the CONNECT command when the server-facing socket makes a prepared outbound connection.
 Preparation for the server-facing socket includes resolving the target host name before connecting.
 When the server-facing socket is SOCKS5-enabled, the target host name is not resolved by the other SOCKS5 server but is instead resolved by the local system.
 -   ...under the BIND command when resolving the binding host name for the listen socket.
 When the listen socket is SOCKS5-enabled, the binding host name for the listen socket is not resolved by the other SOCKS5 server but is instead resolved by the local system.
--   ...under the UDP ASSOCIATE command when resolving a host name for an internal outbound datagram packet.
-When the server-facing UDP socket is SOCKS5-enabled, the host name for an internal outbound datagram packet is not resolved by the other SOCKS5 server but is instead resolved by the local system.
+-   ...under the UDP ASSOCIATE command when resolving a host name for an outbound datagram packet.
+When the server-facing UDP socket is SOCKS5-enabled, the host name for an outbound datagram packet is not resolved by the other SOCKS5 server but is instead resolved by the local system.

 If you prefer to have host name resolution through SOCKS5 server chaining without the aforementioned limitations, you would need to set the setting `chaining.socks5.resolve.useResolveCommand` to `true`.
 This setting enables the use of [the SOCKS5 RESOLVE command](#5-3-the-socks5-resolve-command) on the other SOCKS5 server to resolve host names.
 This setting can only be used if the other SOCKS5 server supports the SOCKS5 RESOLVE command.